fruitsbat/newblog/content/links/maj7potluck.md

       url: "https://youtu.be/b5u64VEalVk"
 ---

-This was a food themed music collab i participated in.
+This was a food themed music collab i participated in organized by Maj7's hypergame.
 Got heinz big bean lmao so i thought itd be funny to do big beat.
-Everyone got to suggest a food and get one randomly assigned.
-The person who got the klingon bloodwine i suggested also went fucking wild with it.
+Everyone went so fucking hard.

 <!--more-->